Frequently Asked Questions

 Will I receive a certificate?

-Yes, if you complete all the requirements of a course you will receive a nstionally recognised Diploma, Advanced Diploma or Graduate Diploma.
-If you complete part of a qualification you will receive a Statement of Attainment for the units you have successfully completed.
+If you satisfactorily complete parts of a qualification, you will receive a Statement of Attainment for the units you have successfully completed.

 How do I get access to counselling practice throughout the course?

-In the second half of the Advanced Diploma and Graduate Diploma courses students are required to source clients with whom to complete some counselling sessions.
-Student may choose to find clients through their own networks or establish themselves with a volunteer or paid placement.
-Aifc has partnerships in some states with organisations that offer volunteer placements for Graduate Diploma students.
+During the Graduate Diploma, students are sometimes provided with students from other courses to be clients however they are also required at some time to source clients with whom they need to complete some counselling sessions.
+Students may choose to find clients through their own networks or establish themselves with volunteer or paid placement. aifc has partnerships in some states with organisations that offer volunteer placements for Graduate Diploma students.

-aifc graduates are amongst the most employable in the industry, with accreditation from the major Associations, the Australian Counselling Association (ACA) and the Psychotherapy and Counselling Federation of Australia (PACFA), combined with a strong emphasis on Christian theology and the best therapies available in psychological research.
+aifc graduates are amongst the most employable in the industry, with accreditation from the major Associations, the Australian Counselling Association (ACA), the Christian Counsellors Association of Australia (CCAA), and the Psychotherapy and Counselling Federation of Australia (PACFA), combined with a strong emphasis on Christian theology and the best therapies available in psychological research.

 aifc graduates are equipped for work in a Christian and secular context.
 The training will enable you to build on your skills to support your current vocation.